-- 32. Section 43(2) of FOIA states that information is exempt if its disclosure under FOIA would, or would be likely to, prejudice the commercial interests of any person (including the public authority holding it). - 33.
+- 35. In view of his decision that section 36 provides lawful grounds for withholding the interest rate information requested at part (2.3) of the request, that information is exempt from disclosure and has not been further considered under section 43. - 36.
+Section 43(2) of FOIA states that information is exempt if its disclosure under FOIA would, or would be likely to, prejudice the commercial interests of any person (including the public authority holding it). - 37.
 A public authority must be able to show how and why its disclosure has the potential to prejudice someone's commercial interests.
-The prejudice can be to the commercial interests of any person (an individual, a company, the public authority itself or any other legal entity). - 34.
+The prejudice can be to the commercial interests of any person (an individual, a company, the public authority itself or any other legal entity). - 38.
 In order for section 43(2), to be engaged, three criteria must be met: - the actual harm which the public authority alleges would, or would be likely to, occur if the withheld information was disclosed must relate to someone's commercial interests. - the public authority must be able to demonstrate that some causal relationship exists between the potential disclosure of the information being withheld and the prejudice which the exemption is designed to protect.
-Furthermore, the resultant prejudice which is alleged must be real, actual or of substance. - the level of likelihood of prejudice being relied upon by the public authority must be met (ie it must be shown that disclosure would, or would be likely to, result in prejudice occurring).

-35. The Commissioner's guidance on section 434 states that a commercial interest relates to a person's ability to participate competitively in a commercial activity.
+Furthermore, the resultant prejudice which is alleged must be real, actual or of substance. - the level of likelihood of prejudice being relied upon by the public authority must be met (ie it must be shown that disclosure would, or would be likely to, result in prejudice occurring). - 39.
+The Commissioner's guidance on section 434 states that a commercial interest relates to a person's ability to participate competitively in a commercial activity.
 The underlying aim will usually be to make a profit.
 However, it could also be to cover costs or to simply remain solvent.

+4 https://ico.org.uk/for-organisations/guidance-index/freedom-of-information-and-environmental-information-regulations/section-43-commercial-interests/

-- 36. The Council argued that its investment position would be adversely affected, in that it could expect to incur increased costs and reduced returns if the information was disclosed.
-It also argued that the commercial interests of bond issuers would be damaged by the disclosure of information which would be of interest to their competitors, particularly when seeking to refinance the investments, and that they would suffer reputational damage which would be stigmatising to their commercial position. - 37.
-As set out above, the Tribunal recently considered these arguments in respect of identical requests for information made around 18 months earlier.
-As regards section 43, its decision stated:
+40. The Council argued that its borrowing position would be adversely affected, in that it could expect to incur increased costs if the information was disclosed and it would hinder the Council in raising funds through the local authority market.
+It said disclosure would weaken the Council's ability to be able to negotiate competitively in the future.
+It also said the information was of commercial interest to competitors, who would be advantaged by knowing it, to the detriment of those with whom the Council deals.

+41. As set out above, the Tribunal recently considered these arguments in respect of identical requests for information made around 18 months earlier.
+As regards section 43, the Tribunal stated: